-Health and Safety has increasingly become a hot topic in countries across the globe as governments and business alike look grapple with the increased costs and loss of productivity that comes as the result of Health and Safety incidents nevermind the personal cost to those involved and wider mental health and stress implications.
-While it’s all well and good increasing compliance through checklists, observation, reporting and penalising ultimately the goal has got to be about building up a robust safety culture with organisations.
+Health and Safety has increasingly become a hot topic in countries across the globe as governments and businesses alike grapple with the increased costs and loss of productivity that come about as the result of Health and Safety incidents, never mind the personal cost to those involved and wider mental health and stress implications.
+While it’s all well and good to increase compliance through checklists, observation, reporting and penalising, ultimately the goal has got to be about building up a robust safety culture within organisations.

 Safety Culture is about people, specifically your people and team, and how they work together.
 There are two main things that are common to all definitions.

 1. It is about people’s values, attitudes, beliefs and behaviours.
-In an organisation with a good safety culture, these are geared towards safety which is considered a priority.
+In an organisation with a good safety culture, these are geared towards safety as a priority.

 2. It is about the spread of these values, attitudes, beliefs and behaviours.
 Organisations with a good safety culture have these spread throughout—from top management to the shop floor and in everything everyone does in the organisation.